 Scream Fest Houston stands apart from your typical amusement park.
 While others may offer occasional frights with specific rides and experiences that can provoke a few screams, akin to the scream canister moments from Monsters, Inc., Scream Fest Houston takes things to a whole new level, making other theme parks seem as gentle as a beloved Pixar film.

-📅 Fridays & Saturdays in October
+📅 Fridays & Saturdays from October 3 to November 2

 📍1500 Elton St.